Danielle Ward: Podcasts

-Alongside David Reed, Ward co-presents the weekly Absolute Radio film podcast, Film Fandango.
+Alongside David Reed, Ward co-presented the weekly Absolute Radio film podcast, Film Fandango.
 The series began in November 2011.
 From November 2012, Ward has been in Phyllida Lloyd's all-female-cast stage production of Julius Caesar.
 In her absence from the Film Fandango podcast, her place was taken by comedian Marek Larwood, though she did appear alongside Reed and Larwood in the final episode of 2012 (episode 60).

-Ward also hosts the Sony Award-winning comedy panel-show podcast Do the Right Thing in addition to devising and writing the comedy panel show Dilemma on BBC Radio 4.
+Ward also hosted the Sony Award-winning comedy panel-show podcast Do the Right Thing in addition to devising and writing the comedy panel show Dilemma on BBC Radio 4.
 From 2017 Ward presented a podcast series called Any Stupid Questions where basic or perhaps silly questions people might be embarrassed to ask are posed to expert guests.

 Script writer

-Ward is known for her dark and idiosyncratic writing and was the holder of the BBC Radio writers bursary 2006-2007.
+Ward is known for her dark and idiosyncratic writing and was the holder of the BBC Radio Comedy Writers Bursary in 2006–2007.
 Ward featured on Newswipe with Charlie Brooker for BBC Four.
 For children, Ward has written on Danger Mouse and Minnie The Minx.

 In March 2023 Ward was announced to have gained a place on the BBC Writersroom pilot scheme.
+She wrote episodes of In the Long Run and Brassic.
+In December 2023, filming began on a Ward-scripted comedy series for BBC Three entitled Daddy Issues and starring David Morrissey and Aimee Lou Wood.
+The show premiered on 15 August 2024.